 A central vacuum hose is an investment, so it should be handled with care.
 If you keep your central vacuum in a smaller cabinet or closet, you may find that it gets tangled up more easily.
 If the hose is kept on the floor, this also opens it up to potential damage.
 You can either pick a spot where it has plenty of room and isn’t in the position to fall or get dusty.
 Or you can try a wire hose rack.

 A wire hose rack is a great storage option for your central vacuum hose, as it gives you somewhere to hang your hose properly when it’s not in use.
 It’s wrapped in a circle and hangs in a place that was made specifically for the protection of your hose.
 If your nylon hose carrier is wrapped around your hose while it’s on the rack, you’re ensuring that it’s in the best position to stay undamaged and prepared for its next cleaning task.
 Place your wire hose rack high enough so you’ll never risk placing any other objects against the hose and putting unnecessary pressure on it.

 Your central vacuum tools will vary in size.
 Some are fairly small and easy to lose while others are much larger and easier to keep track of.
 The easiest way to not lose those small tools is by having an organized tool bag to store them in.

 At Gary’s Vacuflo, we offer a fabric tool bag to hold all of your small tools in one place.
 We’ve also created a wire tool caddy for your bigger accessories like pet brushes and crevice tools.
 Then the caddy can hold your tool bag with the smaller items too.

-If you’re ready to upgrade to the latest central vacuum hose storage, you’ll want to consider getting the Hide-A-Hose.
-The new Hide-A-Hose system allows you to store your hose right in the wall so you won’t have to worry about making room for it in a closet or elsewhere.
+If you’re ready to upgrade to the latest central vacuum hose storage, you’ll want to consider getting a retractable hose.
+This system allows you to store your hose right in the wall so you won’t have to worry about making room for it in a closet or elsewhere.